Powerhouses Baylor, Gonzaga to play this season

-Two of the top teams in college basketball announced they will play this season in a blockbuster matchup.
-Baylor and Gonzaga, No. 1 and No. 3 in ESPN's Way-Too-Early Top 25, will face off this season, Baylor's Scott Drew confirmed.
+Two of the top teams in men's college basketball announced they will play this season in a blockbuster matchup.
+Baylor and Gonzaga, No. 1 and No. 3 in ESPN's Way-Too-Early Top 25, will face off this season, Baylor coach Scott Drew confirmed.

 In recent weeks, Jared Butler and MaCio Teague announced their returns to Waco, Texas, a significant development for a Bears squad that will also add a recruiting class anchored by Kendall Brown, a top-25 prospect on ESPN.com.